-- Our faculty members not only have outstanding academic credentials, but also have significant real-world consulting and international experience.
+- Our faculty members not only have outstanding academic credentials but also have significant professional, consulting and international experience.

 - Our classes focus on applying proven problem-solving techniques to real organizational scenarios.
 We work with authentic, not abstract, case studies tailored to our learning objectives.